Table of Contents

 g.
 Unit: Define Units for metric values.
 Allows choice of separate singular and plural values.
 E.g., Error/Errors.

 h.
-Show legend: When ON, shows the threshold values selected for color-coding.
+Show legend: When ON, show the threshold values selected for color-coding.

 i.
-Mouse Wheel Zoom: Allows to zoom using the mouse wheel.
+Mouse Wheel Zoom: Allows zooming using the mouse wheel.

 j.
-Threshold Options: The threshold options are similar to any typical Grafana plugin.
-Users can choose to define their comma-separated values of threshold and color code them accordingly.
+Threshold Options: The threshold options resemble any typical Grafana plugin.
+Users can define their comma-separated threshold values and color code them accordingly.

 Summary

-To conclude, the Worldmap panel serves a very useful purpose in the world of monitoring.
+To conclude, the Worldmap panel serves a beneficial purpose in monitoring.
 It’s a boon to dev-ops and NOC teams working for large businesses, especially multi-store.
-These teams can easily visualize their location-based metrics coming from different regions of the world using small to large circles representing cities, countries, or any location worldwide.
+These teams can easily visualize their location-based metrics from different regions using small to large circles representing cities, countries, or any location worldwide.

-The threshold settings add to its benefit by color-coding values, notifying users of any faulty data point or degrading performance, all in one map of the Earth.
-Get to know more about other useful plugins and our Favorite Grafana Dashboards here.
+The threshold settings add to its benefits by color-coding values, notifying users of any faulty data point or degrading performance, all in one map of the Earth.
+Learn more about other useful plugins and our Favorite Grafana Dashboards here.

-Get on to the MetricFire free trial and get started visualizing your data.
-Also, you can always book a demo and talk with us directly about your monitoring needs.
+Join the MetricFire 14-day free trial and start visualizing your data.
+You can also book a demo and talk with us directly about your monitoring needs.
 Happy Monitoring!